microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

     python3 controller.py 1
     ```

 1. Return to the Azure Portal.
-Click **Resource groups** in the ribbon on the left, and then click the "ScalingLabResourceGroup" resource group containing the storage account you created in [Exercise 1](#exercise-1-create-a-storage-account-and-configure-python-scripts).
+Select **Resource groups** in the ribbon on the left, and then select the `ScalingLabResourceGroup` resource group containing the storage account you created in [Exercise 1](#exercise-1-create-a-storage-account-and-configure-python-scripts).

     ![Opening the resource group](Images/open-resource-group.png)

     _Opening the resource group_

-1. Click the resource group's storage account.
+1. Select the resource group's storage account.

     ![Opening the storage account](Images/open-storage-account.png)

     _Opening the storage account_

-1. Click **Blobs** to view a list of blob containers in the storage account.
+1. Select **Containers** to view a list of blob containers in the storage account.

     ![Viewing blob containers](Images/view-blob-containers.png)

     _Viewing blob containers_

-1. Click **distances** to open the container named "distances."
+1. Select **distances** to open the container named *distances*.
 This container was created by the Python code you ran on the cluster.

     ![Opening the blob container](Images/view-blobs.png)

     _Opening the blob container_

-1. Click **log.txt** to open the blob containing the output from the job you ran on the cluster.
+1. Select **log.txt** to open the blob containing the output from the job you ran on the cluster.

     ![Opening the blob](Images/view-blob.png)

     _Opening the blob_

-1. Click **Download** to download the blob and view its contents.
+1. Select **Download** to download the blob and view its contents.

     ![Downloading the blob](Images/download-blob.png)